open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 - `include`: List of metrics names or patterns to convert to delta.
 - `exclude`: List of metrics names or patterns to not convert to delta.  **If a metric name matches both include and exclude, exclude takes precedence.**
 - `max_stale`: The total time a state entry will live past the time it was last seen.
 Set to 0 to retain state indefinitely.
 Default: 0
-- `metrics`: Deprecated.
-The processor uses metric names to identify a set of cumulative metrics and converts them to delta.

 If neither include nor exclude are supplied, no filtering is applied.